pliddy-com/recipes-next/README.md

 - `RecipesBranchStack` - Creates a set of AWS resources used by a specific branch.
 Each branch has its own CloudFront distribution with an Origin Request Handler for routing web traffic to the correct static file and a DNS record for `{branch_name}.recipes.pliddy.com` pointing to the CloudFront distribution.
 All feature branches share the same shared stack for the `dev` environment, while the `main` branch is the only branch stack that uses the shared stack in the `prod` environment.

-For local development, an `.env` file should be created at the root level of the `next` workspace to store environmental variables and secrets:
+For local development, an `.env` file should be created at the root level of the `client` workspace to store environmental variables and secrets:

 ```bash
 CDK_DEFAULT_ACCOUNT={AWS_ACCOUNT_ID}